VersusCenter

 Cons

-• Requires technical knowledge for updates, backups, and security
+• Requires manual updates and security maintenance

 WordPress.com